 - ⅛ cup hot boiling water, to dissolve the saffron powder

 - Heat 3 TBSP oil in a large nonstick skillet and fry the sliced medium onion until golden brown.
 Remove the fried onions and set aside.You will use the same skillet to brown the cabbage.

 - Meanwhile cut the cabbage to 1-inch cubes and separate the pieces with your fingertips.

 - Heat 3 ounces butter in the large skillet over medium heat.
 Add the cabbage and saute over medium heat until rich golden brown.
 Stir frequently.
 This will take about 30 minutes.
-Remove the skillet from heat and add the fried onions to the browned cabbage and mix to combine.
+Remove the skillet from heat and add the fried onions to the browned cabbage.
+Add ½ teaspoon ground cinnamon and the optional pinch of ground cayenne to the skillet, and mix to combine.
 Set aside.